 If the association's rules allow, a general meeting of the members can take away the powers of the committee and may decide the affairs of the association.

 It is possible to put a motion that there be a vote of no confidence in a particular committee member or the committee as a whole, even if the rules do not state this (they often don't).
 As a matter of convention, when there is a vote of no confidence in a person, the person usually stands aside from their position.
 However, they do not have to do so.
 They may continue in their position (knowing there is 'no confidence' in them) until removed from it under the rules.

 Where the association or a member breaches a provision of the Associations Incorporation Act, the Corporate Affairs Commission (part of Consumer and Business Services) may be prepared to investigate the matter.

 An association or a member that breaches any other law may be sued or prosecuted.

 Associations Incorporation Act 1985 (SA) section 61

-Where oppressive, unreasonable, unfairly prejudicial or discriminatory circumstances exist, an association member (or a former member expelled in the previous six months) can apply to the Magistrates Court or the Supreme Court to intervene in the affairs of the association [Associations Incorporation Act 1985 s 61].
+Where oppressive, unreasonable, unfairly prejudicial or discriminatory circumstances exist, an association member (or a former member whose membership has ceased in the previous six months) can apply to the Magistrates Court or the Supreme Court to intervene in the affairs of the association [Associations Incorporation Act 1985 s 61].
 An application to the Magistrates Court under this section is a minor civil action.
 (See also Minor Civil Claims.)
 Both the Magistrates Court and the Supreme Court have wide powers under this section to address problems in an association, but only the Supreme Court can make an order to wind up the association.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.